ashokhin/am4b/README.md

 ![Grafana dashboard](resources/Grafana_dashboard.png?raw=true "Grafana Dashboard Screenshot")

+## Known Issues

+- During the maintenance operations, the "Modification" function chooses only the last `N` aircraft from the list of aircraft eligible for modification, where `N` is the `aircraft_modify_limit` configuration option.
+Note that the function chooses aircraft sorted by registration number, lexicographically (alphabetically).
+Insure that your fleet registration numbers are assigned in a way that allows the bot to select the desired aircraft for modification.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Maintainer

 GitHub: [@ashokhin](https://github.com/ashokhin)